onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-08-08-2025.md

   * Iterate on demo AI context files to improve quality & consistency of generated code
   * Create scheduled callback restaking transaction for demo
   * Continue work on AI benchmarking framework
+  * Document usage of scheduled callbacks in emulator on Developer Docs

 ---